ddineshchaudhary/ddineshchaudhary/README.md

 ## 👋 Hi!
 I'm Dinesh Chaudhary D

-I'm a Full-Stack developer passionate about solving real-world problems using code.
-Graduated with Bachelor of Engineering in Computer Science, I enjoy building applications with modern JavaScript technologies and Node.js.
+I'm a Developer, Passionate about solving real-world problems using code.
+Graduated with Bachelor of Engineering in Computer Science, I enjoy building web applications.

 ---